bmartinson/ngx-advanced-img/projects/ngx-advanced-img/README.md

 `ngxAdvancedImgFallback` {'cache-bust' | string}
 + `cache-bust`: If the img src is a valid URL and it fails to load, the img will fallback to the exact same url but with a `?cache-bust` query parameter added to it including a uniqiue timestamp value.
 + `string`: If the img src fails to load, the img will fallback to the provided string.
 This should be a valid URL or data URI.
 If this fails to load, no further action is taken.

+`ngxAdvancedImgFallbackActive` {read-only boolean}
++ Returns the active state of the fallback.
+If the fallback is currently being displayed, then this will return as true.
+This is useful if you need to change width/height or other attributes of your img element based on whether or not the fallback is active.